curvelogic/eucalypt.old/docs/philosophy-lang.md

 breaking the paradigm and reaching for a general purpose scripting language. [^2]

-The importance of one-liners and small annotations and "logic mark-up", means that Eucalypt often favours concise and cryptic over wordy and transparent.
+The pre-eminence of one-liners and small annotations and "logic mark-up", means that Eucalypt often favours concise and cryptic over wordy and transparent.
 This is a controversial approach.

 - Eucalypt logic should "get out of the way" of the data.
 Templating is attractive precisely because the generating source looks very like the result.
-Template tags are often short (and arguably "cryptic" - `{{}}`, `<%= %>`, `[| ]`...) because these are "marking up" the data which is the main event.
-At the same time the tags are often "noisy" or visually disruptive to ensure they cannot be ignored.
-Eucalypt logic picks and choose from these expressive effects to try and be a sympathetic cohabitee with its accompanying data.
+Template tags are often short (with "cryptic" delimiters - `{{}}`, `<%= %>`, `[| ]`...) because these are "marking up" the data which is the main event.
+At the same time, the tags are often "noisy" or visually disruptive to ensure they cannot be ignored.
+Eucalypt via operator and bracket definitions, picks and chooseS from a similar palette of expressive effects to try and be a sympathetic cohabitee with its accompanying data.

 - There are many cases where it makes sense to resist offering an incomplete understanding in favour of demanding full understanding.